Haircloth: Description

 Other sources of hair for "haircloth" include bovines; namely, Yak, produced in Manchuria, Nepal and India, Bison, Musk Ox— also known by its Inuit name "qiviut".
-Camelids which are farmed for their hair include Guanaco, Llama and Alpacca and camels.
+Camelids which are farmed for their hair include Guanaco, Llama and Alpaca and camels.
 Such hair fibres show a convergence in chemical composition, namely in the presence of α-keratin proteins and amino acids, among which Cashmere, wool and Mohair are most similar.
 Climatic differences and nutrient availability in the habitats of each source animal defines minute differences in the chemical structure of their hair.
 These structures define the quality of the resulting fibres’ much desired lustre and downiness.

 Uses

 Korean, Jeongjagwan hat made from Horsehair, 19th century.
 Brooklyn Museum, Brooklyn Museum Collection.

 Textiles from horse-tail hair are used in upholstery fabric, light hairs being reserved for dyes and black being used as is for their distinctive natural hue.
 Hair cloth has also been used in the panels of men's suit jackets.
 The wearing of haircloth was often also associated with the poverty and religious ascetism.
 There are suggestions that woven tent coverings of black goat hair were used in the 1st century C.E. in Cilicium, Turkey.
 Human hair has been woven in fabrics of ancestral worship and, as woven mats, suggested as possible solutions to water pollution.
 However, it has also been used to dehumanise communities in times of war.
 During the Holocaust of World War II, the hair of Polish Jews in Auschwitz were used by the SS in the manufacture of coarse fabrics.

 Yashmak veil with a gold embroidered brow strap, 20th century.
 Produced in Egypt.
 Auckland Museum Collection.